MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-resources-managing-with-cloud-explorer.md

 To navigate to an Azure resource and view its information in Cloud Explorer, expand the item's type or associated resource group and then select the resource.
 When you select a resource, information appears in the two tabs - **Actions** and **Properties** - at the bottom of Cloud Explorer.

 * **Actions** tab - Lists the actions you can take in Cloud Explorer for the selected resource.
-You can also view these options by right-clicking the resource to view its context menu.
+You can also view these options by right-clicking (or selecting and holding) the resource to view its context menu.

 * **Properties** tab - Shows the properties of the resource, such as its type, locale, and resource group with which it is associated.